- Location: In the Alps in southeast France near Italy border; 187 km east of Lyon, and 183 km south of Geneva

 - Nearest International Airport: Geneva, and Lyon

 Skiing in Courchevel is an exhilarating experience with its magnificent scenery and perfect pistes.
-The sight of the snow covered mountain tops with inviting slopes and dazzling white snow fields is ethereal.
-Located in The Alps in south eastern France near Italy border, Courchevel is a premier ski destination which actually extends to three valleys and five resorts.
+The sight of the snow-covered mountain tops with inviting slopes and dazzling white snowfields is ethereal.
+Located in The Alps in southeastern France near Italy border, Courchevel is a premier ski destination that actually extends to three valleys and five resorts.

 Skiing is not the only activity in Courchevel during the winter months.
-To boost yourself up try tobogganing or ice karting.
-A pleasure ride in a helicopter or light aircraft is perfect for a visual treat of the vast stretches of snow fields and the glaring white ice caps.
+To boost yourself up to try tobogganing or ice karting.
+A pleasure ride in a helicopter or light aircraft is perfect for a visual treat of the vast stretches of snowfields and the glaring white ice caps.
 Summer months are equally attractive in Courchevel, France.
-Para gliding, rock climbing, hang gliding are encouraging activities in this area in the summers.
-Do not miss venturing out on a hot air balloon to explore Couchevel from the skies.
+Paragliding, rock climbing, hang gliding is encouraging activities in this area in the summers.
+Do not miss venturing out on a hot air balloon to explore Courchevel from the skies.

 Accommodation and Dining

-In Courcheval, you might accommodate yourself in Hotel Les Tovets, Hotel Portetta, La Pomme de Pin, La Seizena, Bellecote, and Hotel de Charme les Airelles.
-In addition to the numerous hotels of different categories, you could also select among chalets for your staying.
-Sonrier, Les Anemones, and Triolet are some of the popular chalets in Courchevel.
+In Courcheval, you might accommodate yourself in Hotel Les Tovets, Hotel Portetta, La Pomme de Pin, La Seizena, Bellecote, and Hotel de Charme Les Airelles.
+In addition to the numerous hotels of different categories, you could also select among chalets for your stay.
+Sonnier, Les Anemones, and Triolet are some of the popular chalets in Courchevel.

-In addition to being a skiing paradise, Courchevel is also an Epicurean's delight.
-La Bateau Ivre serves French delicacies with its own unique Alpine touch.
+In addition to being a skiing paradise, Courchevel is also an Epicurean’s delight.
+Le Bateau Ivre serves French delicacies with its own unique Alpine touch.
 Their roasted crayfish tails, grilled red snapper with fresh vegetables and balsamic vinegar, rack of lamb with olives, and scallops with Alpine gentian are rages among gourmets.
 Chalet des Pierres also specializes in French cuisine.
-Its air dried Alpine sausages, pepper steak, leg of lamb, and Beaufort cheese tart are splendid.
+Its air-dried Alpine sausages, pepper steak, leg of lamb, and Beaufort cheese tartare splendid.

 Related Links :

-http://www.youtube.com/watch?v=ulpUGfphWac: Check out the great joy of skiing at Couchevel in this fantastic travel video.
+http://www.youtube.com/watch?v=ulpUGfphWac: Check out the great joy of skiing at Courchevel in this fantastic travel video.
 Enjoy!